background

 For example, imagine the appliance retailer ordered too much inventory – its cash will be tied up and unavailable for spending on other things (such as fixed assets and salaries).
 Moreover, it will need larger warehouses, will have to pay for unnecessary storage, and will have no space to house other inventory.

 Imagine that in addition to buying too much inventory, the retailer is lenient with payment terms to its own customers (perhaps to stand out from the competition).
-This extends the amount of time cash is tied up and adds a layer of uncertainty and risk around collection.
+This extends the time cash is tied up and adds a layer of uncertainty and risk around collection.

-Now imagine our appliance retailer mitigates these issues by paying for the inventory on credit (often necessary as the retailer only gets cash once it sells the inventory).
+Suppose an appliance retailer mitigates these issues by paying for the inventory on credit (often necessary as the retailer only gets cash once it sells the inventory).

-Cash is no longer tied up, but effective working capital management is even more important since the retailer may be forced to discount more aggressively (lowering margins or even taking a loss) to move inventory in order to meet vendor payments and escape facing penalties.
+Cash is no longer tied up, but effective working capital management is even more important since the retailer may be forced to discount more aggressively (lowering margins or even taking a loss) to move inventory to meet vendor payments and escape facing penalties.

 Taken together, this process represents the operating cycle (also called the cash conversion cycle).